CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 ```

 The above command downloads the source code of the JSON-C library.
 Now
-now you have to compile and install the JSON-C library on your system:
+you have to compile and install the JSON-C library on your system:

 ```bash
 cd json-c